cysouw/diathesis/text/c06_prepositions.md

 It is important to realise that many verbs allow for more than one of these alternations, depending on the reading of the verb/object combination [@next a,b].
 With the same verb, there might even be combinations that do not allow for any prepositional alternation [@next c-e].

 ::: ex
 a.
 Er spielt die Geige.
-Er spielt auf der Geige
+Er spielt auf der Geige.
 b.
 Er spielt den letzen Akt.
 Er spielt in dem letzen Akt.
 c.
 Er spielt Billard.
 d.
 Er spielt einen Walzer.